bitcoin-s/bitcoin-s/docs/tor/tor.md

 ```

 Add or uncomment those, save, and restart Tor (usually `systemctl restart tor`
-or `sudo systemctl restart tor` on most systemd-based systems, including recent Debian and Ubuntu, or just restart the
+or `sudo systemctl restart tor` on most systemd-based systems, including recent Debian and Ubuntu, `brew services restart tor` on mac osx, or just restart the
 computer).

 On some systems (such as Arch Linux), you may also need to add the following line: